Code360In/katacoda-scenarios-32/build-docker-img/intro.md

 **Learning Objectives**:

+* Overview of DockerFile
-* How to build a Docker image for a python application
+* Building a Docker image for a python application

 <br/><br/>